 Five of the input ranges in Table IV are not recommended for general use.
-For two of the these, the input voltage exceeds the absolute maximum.
+The upper-end of the -2.5V to +17.5V range and +2.5V to +22.5V range exceed the absolute maximum analog input voltage.
 These ranges can still be used as long as the input voltage remains under the absolute maximum, but this will moderately to significantly reduce the full-scale range of the converter.

-The other three input ranges involve the connection at $R2{\rm IN}$ being driven below GND - 0.3V.
+Likewise, three of the input ranges involve the connection at $R2{\rm IN}$ being driven below GND.
 This input has a reverse-biased ESD protection diode connection to ground.
-If $R2{\rm IN}$ is taken below ground, this diode will be forward-biased and will clamp the negative input at -0.4V to -0.7V, depending on the temperature.
-Here again, these ranges can still be used at the cost of the full-scale range of the converter.
+If $R2{\rm IN}$ is taken below GND - 0.3V, this diode will be forward-biased and will clamp the negative input at -0.4V to -0.7V, depending on the temperature.
+Since the negative full-scale value of these input ranges exceed -0.4V, they are not recommended.

-Note that Table IV assumes that the voltage at the REF pin is 2.5V.
-This is true if the internal reference is being used or if the external reference is 2.5V.
+Note that Table IV assumes that the voltage at the REF pin is +2.5V.
+This is true if the internal reference is being used or if the external reference is +2.5V.
 Other reference voltages will change the values in Table IV.